whoschek/bzfs/README.md

 *  Do nothing if the --delete-dst-snapshots option is missing.
     Otherwise, after successful replication, and successful
-    --delete-dst-datasets step, if any, delete existing destination snapshots that do not exist within the source dataset (which can be an empty dummy dataset!) if they are included by the --include/exclude-snapshot-* policy, and the destination dataset
+    --delete-dst-datasets step, if any, delete existing destination snapshots whose GUID does not exist within the source dataset (which can be an empty dummy dataset!) if the destination snapshots are included by the --include/exclude-snapshot-* policy, and the destination dataset is included via --{include|exclude}-dataset*
-    is included via --{include|exclude}-dataset* policy.
+    policy.
 Does not recurse without --recursive.

     For example, if the destination dataset contains snapshots h1,h2,h3,d1 (h=hourly, d=daily) whereas the source dataset only